Summer Portfolio Development

 - Sculpture.
 The sculpture elective is designed for students at all skill levels who have an interest in working three-dimensionally.
 Students will use wire, clay, cardboard, wood, and plaster to create three-dimensional works of art.
 Drawing inspiration from work on view at the Corcoran, students will sketch on paper before translating their ideas into the third dimension.
 Projects are designed to give students an understanding of basic sculptural concepts while encouraging them to creatively solve problems.
 Sculpture is offered in sessions B and C only.

 - Darkroom Photography.
 For the beginning photographer, this course covers all primary skills required for the production of black-and-white photographs, including camera operation, principles of exposure, film developing, and printing.
 Aesthetic issues relating to framing, composition, and vantage point will be examined and discussed in relation to technical skills.
 Students must bring a single lens reflex (SLR) or range finder camera with manual settings.
 Darkroom Photography is offered in Session B only.

-Introductory workshops in ceramics, stone carving, jewelry, screen printing, and more are scheduled on several mid-week evenings from 6 to 9 p.m.
+Introductory workshops in ceramics, jewelry, screen printing, and more are scheduled on several mid-week evenings from 6 to 9 p.m.
 Students pay no additional fees for these workshops.
-Dinner is included.
-Evening workshops are mandatory for Portfolio Development and Advanced Studio residential students and optional for day students.
+Dinner is included for all workshop participants.
+Evening workshops are mandatory for Portfolio Development residential students and optional for day students.

 CLOSING EXHIBITION AND RECEPTION